yiannist/pkg-ganeti/doc/install-quick.rst

 Debian/Ubuntu, you can use this command line to install all required packages, except for RBD, DRBD and Xen::

-  $ apt-get install lvm2 ssh bridge-utils iproute iputils-arping \
+  $ apt-get install lvm2 ssh bridge-utils iproute iputils-arping make \
                     ndisc6 python python-pyopenssl openssl \
                     python-pyparsing python-simplejson python-bitarray \
                     python-pyinotify python-pycurl python-ipaddr socat fping